tremor-rs/tremor-www/docs/Workshop/examples/44_otel_elastic_apm/README.md

 ## Advanced

-It should be relatively simple to configure the ElasticSearch offramp in tremor for log shipping to elastic whilst exposing a pure OpenTelemetry interface to the outside world.
+From here on you can configure the ElasticSearch offramp in tremor for log shipping to elastic whilst exposing a pure OpenTelemetry interface to the outside world.

 This would allow upstream clients to use the OpenTelemetry protocol exclusively.
-A simple tremor algorithm can batch and convert OpenTelemetry log formatted messages to the form that the ElasticSearch APIs prefer for bulk log shipping.
+A tremor algorithm can batch and convert OpenTelemetry log formatted messages to the form that the ElasticSearch APIs prefer for bulk log shipping.